ylgrgyq/playground/reservoir/README.md

 CompletableFuture<Void> future = queue.produce("Hello".getBytes(StandardCharsets.UTF_8));
 ```

-When the returned future is complete, the added data is saved on local file safely.
+When the returned future is completed, the added data has been saved on local file safely.

 Retrieve data at the head of the queue.